 2. If the hardware is not AHCI capable, shutdown the system in order to physically replace the disk.
 When finished, return to the GUI and locate the OFFLINE disk.

-4. If the replaced disk continues to be listed after resilvering is complete, use the Detach button to remove the disk from the list.
+4. If the replaced disk continues to be listed after resilvering is complete, click its entry and use the Detach button to remove the disk from the list.

-In the example shown in Figure 6.3q, failed disk ada0 is being replaced by disk ada3.
+In the example shown in Figure 6.3r, a failed disk is being replaced by disk ada2 in the volume named volume1.

 Replacing Drives to Grow a ZFS Pool